FineMedLM-o1: Enhancing Medical Knowledge Reasoning Ability of LLM from Supervised Fine-Tuning to Test-Time Training

 \subsection{Dataset Analysis}

-To better distinguish FineMed from existing medical datasets more effectively, we employed the LLM-as-a-judge approach to evaluate the quality and complexity of both FineMed and other medical SFT datasets.
-As illustrated in Figure~\ref{fig:compare}, we randomly selected 5,000 samples each from FineMed, AquilaMed-Instruct \cite{zhao2024aqulia}, HuatuoGPT2-SFT \cite{chen2023huatuogpt} and Chinese-med-dialogue\footnote{\url{https://huggingface.co/datasets/ticoAg/Chinese-medical-dialogue}} for comparison.
+\paragraph{Comparison with other datasets} To better demonstrate the advantages of our proposed synthetic data approach, we employ the LLM-as-a-judge approach to evaluate the quality and complexity of both FineMed and other medical SFT datasets.
+As illustrated in Figure~\ref{fig:compare}, we randomly select 5,000 samples each from FineMed, AquilaMed-Instruct \citep{zhao2024aqulia}, HuatuoGPT2-SFT \citep{chen2023huatuogpt} and Chinese-med-dialogue\footnote{\url{https://huggingface.co/datasets/ticoAg/Chinese-medical-dialogue}} for comparison.
 In terms of instruction quality, FineMed achieves the highest average quality and median scores, with a relatively concentrated quality distribution.
-Regarding instruction complexity, both FineMed and AquilaMed-Instruct, which employs the Deita \cite{liu2023makes} method for complexity filtering, demonstrate higher levels of complexity.
+Regarding instruction complexity, both FineMed and AquilaMed-Instruct, which employs the Deita \citep{liu2023makes} method for complexity filtering, demonstrate higher levels of complexity.
 This result indicates that our scoring criteria effectively capture the impact of the Deita method, with both datasets exhibiting comparable performance in this aspect.

-Additionally, we visualized the data from each first-level department in FineMed within a two-dimensional semantic space to analyze their distribution.
-This visualization serves to validate the effectiveness of our classification methodology and the proposed classification diagram.
-Specifically, we utilized t-SNE to project the embeddings of FineMed’s first-level department data, extracted using bge-large-en-v1.5 \cite{bge_embedding}, into a two-dimensional space.
-As shown in Figure~\ref{fig:distribution}, the data points exhibit clear separations, demonstrating the robustness of our classification approach.
+\paragraph{Verifying the robustness of classification approach} To facilitate the analysis of data distribution across different first-level departments within FineMed, we employ a two-dimensional semantic space for visualization.
+This approach enables a more intuitive examination of the relationships among departmental data points, thereby providing empirical support for the validity of our classification methodology and the proposed diagram.
+Specifically, we leverage the t-distributed Stochastic Neighbor Embedding (t-SNE) technique to project the embeddings of FineMed’s first-level department data, extracted using the bge-large-en-v1.5 model \citep{bge_embedding}, into a lower-dimensional space.
+The resulting visualization, depicted in Figure~\ref{fig:distribution}, reveals distinct separations among data clusters, underscoring the robustness and discriminative power of our classification framework.